arminstraub/congruenceschemes/README.md

 - As part of his 2019 master's thesis, Joel Henningsen (under the guidance of Armin Straub) implemented a subset of these algorithms in Sage.
 The performance and design lessons learned from Joel's work have benefitted the present code.

+## Changes

+- 2023/09: Adjusted code to work with SageMath 10.1 (the implementation of PolyDict changed considerably), breaking compatibility with earlier versions of SageMath.

 ## References

 <a id="RY15">[RY15]</a>